sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ##### [Home page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/index.html) <a name="Homepage"></a>

-- The primary focus of the "Home" page is the display of the embed Youtube video ['Reset'](https://www.youtube.com/watch?v=6omREbNT9D0) loaded in mute and in loop by default in all devices.
+- The primary focus of the "Home" page is the display of the embed Youtube video ['Reset'](https://www.youtube.com/watch?v=6omREbNT9D0) in all devices.
 Hovering the video displays the options bar giving the user full use of the standard YouTube features: play/pause, previous/next buttons in this case have both the functionality of replay buttons as the video is loaded in loop, mute/unmute, volume, settings, share, open the video in a new browser tab, etc..
 - It details the band's history in an "About" section.

+##### [Discography page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/discography.html) <a name="Discographypage"></a>

-- The last section displays a carousel of their discography offering the possibility to click on each album/vinyl links and then opening the selected product from the official merchandise store in a new browser tab.
+- It displays a carousel of their discography offering the possibility to click on each album/vinyl links and then opening the selected product from the official merchandise store in a new browser tab.

 ##### [Music page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/music.html) <a name="Musicpage"></a>